GT2Vec: Large Language Models as Multi-Modal Encoders for Text and Graph-Structured Data: Experiments

 \subsubsection{Results}

-We first conduct comparison experiments on CommonsenseQA and OpenBookQA datasets, as illustrated in Table \ref{tab:csqa} and \ref{tab:obqa}.
+We first conduct comparison experiments on CommonsenseQA and OpenBookQA datasets, as illustrated in Table \ref{tab:csqa_obqa}.
 In both datasets, our framework outperforms all other methods significantly.
-Specifically, on CommonsenseQA, it surpasses the strongest baseline, GreaseLM, by a margin of 6.89\%, achieving a test accuracy of 81.09\%.
-This remarkable performance can be attributed primarily to the robust capabilities of the LLM backbone integrated within our framework.
+Specifically, on CommonsenseQA, it surpasses the strongest baseline E5-Mistral, achieving a test accuracy of 81.39\%.
+On OpenBookQA, \ourmethod also demonstrates superior performance, achieving 88.13\% test accuracy.
+When further integrating the extra corpus of scientific facts provided by OpenbookQA \cite{clark2020f}, our model reaches a remarkable 93.67\% accuracy, outperforming all the baseline models that also utilized scientific facts.
+The remarkable performance can be attributed primarily to the robust capabilities of the LLM backbone integrated within our framework.
 The LLM backbone not only enhances language understanding but also integrates the contextual knowledge derived from graphs, thereby substantially improving KG-contextualized QA performance.
-On OpenBookQA, \ourmethod also demonstrates superior performance, achieving 86.67\% test accuracy.
-When further integrating the extra corpus of scientific facts provided by OpenbookQA \cite{clark2020f}, which are leveraged by all the LM+KG baselines, our model reaches a remarkable 93.33\% accuracy, exceeding that of all previous models that also utilized scientific facts by nearly 10\%.
-These results clearly demonstrate the exceptional capability of \ourmethod, with the LLM backbone playing a critical role in significantly enhancing both language understanding and the integration of external knowledge.

-We further evaluate \ourmethod on the MedQA-USMLE dataset to assess its generalization capability across specialized domains and report the results in Table \ref{tab:medqa}. \ourmethod achieves a test accuracy of 49.9\%, a substantial improvement over all the baselines, including domain-specific models.
-The significant boost in performance can be attributed to the LLM backbone's ability to handle complex medical terminology and integrate knowledge from medical knowledge graphs effectively.
+We further evaluate \ourmethod on the MedQA-USMLE dataset to assess its generalization capability across specialized domains and report the results in Table \ref{tab:medqa}. \ourmethod achieves a test accuracy of 53.4\%, outperforming all the baselines including domain-specific models.
 This result further reinforces the adaptability of \ourmethod across different domains showcasing its ability to excel not only in general and scientific question answering but also in knowledge-intensive and highly specialized fields.

-In addition to evaluating \ourmethod against various baseline models, we also conduct a direct comparison between \ourmethod and its LLM backbone, E5-Mistral \cite{wang2023improving}.
-For a fair comparison, we keep the E5-Mistral frozen, training only the classification head, which is consistent with how we evaluate \ourmethod.
-This ensures that any performance differences can be attributed to the integration of graph knowledge rather than differences in backbone training.
-The experimental results demonstrate that \ourmethod significantly outperforms the standalone E5-Mistral model across all datasets by 11-12\%.
-These results clearly highlight the benefits of integrating structured knowledge graphs with the LLM backbone.
-While the LLM backbone alone captures rich linguistic information, the additional graph context enables the model to better understand the relationships and structured information relevant to the task, resulting in significant performance improvements across a wide range of QA tasks.